Ready or Not

 "What else could I do?"
 Ju Long asked, his voice almost a whisper.
 "I had no idea what was really happening until I got promoted, and then I only had two options: shut up and obey the orders I was given or have my mind tampered with just like those Joo Dees."
 He moistened his lips.
 "What would you have done in my position?"

 Mai swallowed and straightened her posture, trying not to show how much he had shaken her.
 Even still, the truth trickled down her spine like corroding acid, making her want to hunch into herself.
 The Avatar had almost been tortured in front of her eyes because she had been too slow to act on her conscience.
-Could she, had she been given the choice, have found the strength to act differently from Ju Long?
+Could she, had she been given the choice, found the strength to act differently from Ju Long?
 Could she have accepted losing her identity and memories just to stand up to corruption?
 Mai doubted it.

 "So, you're saying the charges have been dropped against us?" she asked.